ahrtr/gocontainer/README_cn.md

 // HeapPreRemove move the element with the specified index down or up until it gets to the right place.
 The operation is in-place.
 // Remove workflow(this function takes care of step 1 and 2):
-//    1*. swap the element with the specifed index and the last element;
+//    1*. swap the element with the specified index and the last element;
 //    2*. move the element with the specified index down or up until it gets to the right place;
 //    3.  remove the last element, and return the removed element to users.
 // Parameters: